Committee members

 Social Media Lead

-Marion has over 18 years of experience in the third sector starting in an admin role within the fundraising support team at CRUK before moving on to becoming a Volunteer Manager.
-Marion spent 13 years at Maggie's as a Fundraising Manager and covered three centres during her time, giving her experience working on campaigns to open two new centres and all fundraising income streams to help with running costs for the centres.
-She is currently working at Parkinson's UK Scotland as a Community Fundraiser covering the East of Scotland and the Highlands.
+Marion has over 18 years’ experience in the third sector starting in a fundraising admin role at CRUK before becoming Volunteer Manager.
+She spent 13 years at Maggie's, working on campaigns to open new centres and to help with running costs for the centres.
+She is now Community Fundraiser covering the East of Scotland and the Highlands at Parkinson's UK Scotland.

-Marion has a TQUK Level 2 Certificate in Event Planning through West College Scotland which she completed in 2021 and completed her Certificate in Fundraising Management with the Chartered Institute back in 2010.
+Marion has a TQUK Level 2 Certificate in Event Planning through West College Scotland.

 Erika Ishimaru